Operator Learning for Robust Stabilization of Linear Markov-Jumping Hyperbolic PDEs: Conclusions

 \section{Conclusions}

 In this paper, we investigated the mean-square exponential stability of the hyperbolic PDEs with Markov-jumping parameters under the nominal controller constructed with NO-approximated backstepping kernels.
-We first propose the nominal backstepping controller and then use the neural operators to approximate the backstepping kernel gains.
-The Markov-jumping hyperblic PDE system with the NO approximated control law achieves mean-square exponential stability, provided the stochastic parameters are close to the nominal parameters.
+We use neural operators to approximate the nominal backstepping kernel gains.
+The Markov-jumping hyperblic PDE system with the NO-approximated control law achieves mean-square exponential stability, provided the stochastic parameters are close to the nominal parameters.
 The theoretical result is obtained through the Lyapunov analysis and it was applied to freeway traffic congestion mitigation.
 The simulation results demonstrate that the neural operator stabilizes the stochastic system with a 350$\times$ computation speed faster than the numerical method.
-Future work would focus on the observer design for the stochastic PDE system and extension to the $n+m$ systems.
+Future work would focus on the observer design for the stochastic PDE system and extension to $n+m$ systems.

 \begin{ack} This work was supported by the National Natural Science Foundation of China No.62203131 and Guangzhou Municipal Education Bureau University Project 2024312102. \end{ack}